BioBoost/embedded_systems_tools_and_scripts/docs/virtual_machine.md

 Hit the small CD/DVD icon next to the IDE Secondary Master dropdown (step 2 in the figure above) and select **Choose a virtual CD/DVD disk file ...** A browse window will open; select the image file you downloaded from the Linux Mint website and hit OK.
 Hit the OK button of the setting panel to close it.

 Ready ?
 Then hit the start button of the VM and follow the steps for installing the Linux Mint operating system.
-If you see the automatic boot screen shown below do nothing an let it pass.
+If you see the automatic boot screen shown below do nothing and let it pass.
 Linux Mint will boot in Live mode and allow you to start the install process from that point on.

 ![Live DVD or boot menu option](img/mint_first_boot.png) :   Live DVD or boot menu option